Oil company asking for a mineral lease

 I have not seen the drill-site royalty % on the lease agreement…is this where they usually include it?

-Have the landman/agent show you the drill-site lease form, it will disclosed the royalty%.
+Have the landman/agent show you the drill-site lease form, it will disclose the royalty%.
 By all and any means, you should be offered in the range of 18.75 to 25%, it’s negotiable and the higher royalty may reflect a lesser signing bonus.

-If and when you decide to sign the lease, most likely they ask you to sign a "Ratification of
+If and when you decide to sign the lease, most likely they ask you to sign a “Ratification of Oil and Gas Lease”.
+Be sure that the lease states: No drilling operations will be conducted on the surface of the undersigned’s tracts of land.

 This way, in the future they won’t drill a well in your backyard!